 - Instrument Mode - WCS position of the FOV center (RA,DEC) - Position Angle on the sky (measured from North through East).
-The convention for position angles with respect to the FOV is detailed in Figure 17. - (Optionally) Position and magnitude of the VLT Guide Star.
-The VLT Guide Star must be between R band magnitudes 8 and 12 (in Vega), and located within the VLT guide star area (Table 8) - Providing the VLT guide star is not mandatory but is useful when combining observations taken at different days or when doing mosaic observations with MUSE.
-The quality of the astrometry in the headers of the raw data depends directly on the quality of the astrometry of the guide star. - Exposure time of acquisition exposure.
-Typical integration times vary between 10 sec. (if there is a V<17 point source in the FOV) and 2 min. (when the brightest point source is V<20).
-If there is a need of precise (<1" error) pointing in fields where only faint extended sources are present, blind offsets are recommended.
+The convention for position angles with respect to the FOV is detailed in Figure 23. - (Optionally) Position and magnitude of the VLT Guide Star.
+The VLT Guide Star must be between R band magnitudes 8 and 12 (in Vega), and located within the VLT guide star area (Table 9) - Providing the VLT guide star is not mandatory but is useful when combining observations taken at different days or when doing mosaic observations with MUSE.
+The quality of the astrometry in the headers of the raw data depends directly on the quality of the astrometry of the guide star.